Cherry-Picking

 git cherry-pick C #

-This will append a new commit C’, equivalent to C, onto the main
+This will append a new commit C'

 branch.